 The BACI analysis depends on the credibility of the Alouette River smolt data as an index of region wide productivity.
 As mentioned for Coho, the estimates for the Alouette prior to 2008 may be biased low due to backwatering at the trapping site and shorter monitoring period (Cope 2015).
 If the bias was large, what we are considering as a non-treatment effects on productivity would instead be an artifact of the changes in monitoring.
 Support for using the Alouette River relies on is its close proximity, consistent flow regulation, and similar geomorphology, fish assemblage and abundance trends to the Coquitlam.
 On this basis, it is a useful control.
-Its weakness in the uncertainty of the amount pre-2008 smolt estimates are biased.
+Its weakness is due to the uncertainty in the amount pre-2008 smolt estimates are biased.
 The possibilities to resolve this rely on accessing additional data from other coastal BC watersheds and further investigating the degree that the Alouette smolt estimates are biased.
+Given this uncertainty and that no other comparison streams are included, it is difficult to determine whether the BACI analysis is sufficiently reliable to consider in the assessment of the fisheries benefits.